zuiderkwast/unionfind/README.md

 	struct foo *representative_a;
 	struct foo *representative_b;

-	/* Create a singleton sets for each of a and b */ UF_MAKESET(struct foo, &a);
+	/* Create a singleton set for each of a and b */ UF_MAKESET(struct foo, &a);
 	UF_MAKESET(struct foo, &b);

-	/* Unify a and b, i.e. join their sets */ UF_UNION(struct foo, &a, &b);
+	/* Unify a and b, i.e. join their sets together */ UF_UNION(struct foo, &a, &b);

 	/* If a and b are in the same set, they have the same representative */